Aeron-Emory/Discord-gemini-python-bot/README.md

 * [Sign up for user research](#sign-up-for-user-research)

 ## Directory contents
-* `main.py` - the Python sample application that asks Gemini API to generate content based on a prompt
+* `main.py` - the Python application sends last 15 discord messages as prompt to Gemini API to generate content based on a prompt and send it back to the channel the bot's name as called
-* `requirements.txt` - includes the google generative ai dependency
+* `requirements.txt` - includes the google generative ai dependency and pycord

 ## Setting up the API Key
 Before you can use the Gemini API, you must first obtain an API key.
 If you don't already have one, create a key with one click in Google AI Studio.